-These begin in a singular area of the brain and show limited symptoms.
+These begin in a singular part of the brain and show limited symptoms.
 During a focal onset seizure, one may have some awareness of what is happening or confusion.

 These types of seizures involve the entire brain and a total loss of awareness or consciousness.
-This condition may include signs such as stiffening and jerking of arms and legs, biting of the tongue, incontinence and an absent look similar to daydreaming.
+This condition may include signs such as stiffening and jerking of arms and legs, biting off the tongue, incontinence, and an absent look similar to daydreaming.

 What to Do When Someone Has a Seizure

-Seizures are relatively common; about one out of ten people may have a seizure sometime in their life.
+Seizures are relatively common; about one out of ten people may have an episode in their life.
 It’s likely for anyone to encounter someone having a seizure, and it’s beneficial to know how to help.
-Seizures typically last only a few minutes and do not usually require emergency medical help unless the individual has trouble breathing, waking up or if they have never had one before (x).
+Attacks typically last only a few minutes and rarely require emergency medical help unless the individual has trouble breathing, waking up, or if they never had one before. (x)

-When someone is having a seizure, it’s important to:
+When someone is having a seizure, it’s essential to:

-- Stay with the person until the seizure ends and he/she is fully awake
+- Stay with the person until the seizure ends, and they are fully awake

 - Once the person is alert, calmly explain what has just happened